isel-leic-ipw/2425i-IPW-LEIC34D/Lesson07/part13_en.md

 2. Adjust the API code to comply with the OpenAPI specification.
 3. Include the Unauthorized status code (401) in the OpenAPI specification, related to the missing token.
     - Implement token missing check in web app API to comply with the 401 Unauthorized status code.
-5. Implement a module for errors and use try-catch structure.
+4. Implement modules for errors (internal and HTTP) and use promise-catch structure to handle the errors.
-6. Refactor data module with asynchronous operations.
+5. Refactor data module with asynchronous operations.
+    - Other modules may change too.

 ## 1. Directory Organization